Lost LI hikers rescued at upstate park

 Two hikers from Long Island were rescued by upstate sheriffs over the weekend after being lost in Chittenango Falls State Park, authorities said Tuesday.

-Brian Abramowitz, of Commack, and Jenna Goldberg, of Jericho, both 22, became lost in the park about 20 miles southeast of Syracuse, near Cazenovia, while hiking on a mild winter day, Madison County Undersheriff John Ball said Tuesday.
+The hikers, Brian Abramowitz, of Commack, and Jenna Goldberg, of Jericho, both 22, became lost in the park about 20 miles southeast of Syracuse, near Cazenovia, while being out on a mild winter day, Madison County Undersheriff John Ball said Tuesday.

 The two were lost for about three hours and called police using a cellphone shortly before 6 p.m.
 Saturday, Ball said.